Calebio/Calebio.github.io/_posts/2022-11-25-Terraform-Workspaces.md

 TerraForm Workspaces, terraform workspaces are isolated versions of the terraform state.
-With terraform workspace, you can deploy multiple versions of the same environment having different configuration counts and variable definitions.
+With terraform workspace, you can deploy multiple versions of the same environment having different configuration counts and variable definitions.<br/>

-This can be useful when you need to deploy to either staging, testing or production environment without affecting other environments.
+This can be useful when you need to deploy to either staging, testing or production environment without affecting other environments.<br/>

-Typically, these workspaces will be tied to branch names and source control.
+Typically, these workspaces will be tied to branch names and source control.<br/>

 Terraform Workspaces come in handy for smaller deployments.
-It becomes difficult to manage if your deployments become too big and has a lot of engineers working on it so you may want to look into distinct environments, but for most deployments, workspaces work extremely well and are very simple to manage.
+It becomes difficult to manage if your deployments become too big and has a lot of engineers working on it so you may want to look into distinct environments, but for most deployments, workspaces work extremely well and are very simple to manage.<br/>

 ### Create a variable for reference